top of page

 Children over 4 months thrive on rhythm and predictability.
 A regular, calming bedtime routine helps their brains wind down and signals that it’s time for sleep.

-💡 What to do: Start a consistent bedtime routine each night (ideally 30 minutes long) that includes calming, screen-free activities like a bath, books, or cuddles.
+💡 What to do: Start a consistent bedtime routine each night, ideally 30 minutes long.
+Include calming, screen-free activities like a bath, books, or cuddles.
 The more predictable, the better.

 You Don’t Have to Struggle Through Sleepless Nights

-If your baby is older than 4 months and still waking multiple times per night, it’s not just a phase you have to suffer through.
+If your baby is older than 4 months and still waking multiple times per night, it’s not just a phase you have to endure.
 With the right tools, guidance, and support, your child can learn to sleep through the night—and so can you.

 Wishing you rest,